 - Lesson modules for communicating science online for undergraduate Journalism and Communication Studies students

 - Explainer videos for best practices during online science communication

-JOUREDIS is a one-year project (2021-2022) and is funded by the U.S. Department of State’s Alumni Engagement Innovation Fund (AEIF).
-The project is realized by Cyprus University of Technology’s (CUT) the Media, Cognition and Learning Research Group at the Department of Communication and Internet Studies of the Cyprus University of Technology (CUT), in collaboration with the non-profit organization Media What and the Cyprus International Institute for Environmental and Public Health, also at CUT.
+JOUREDIS was a one-year project (2021-2022) and was funded by the U.S. Department of State’s Alumni Engagement Innovation Fund (AEIF).
+The project was realized by Cyprus University of Technology’s (CUT) the Media, Cognition and Learning Research Group at the Department of Communication and Internet Studies of the Cyprus University of Technology (CUT), in collaboration with the non-profit organization Media What and the Cyprus International Institute for Environmental and Public Health, also at CUT.